19hourz/fireData/README.md

 ```R
 response <- getDocument(projectID, "mydata/mydocument")
 ```
-* To returned the original response:
+* To returned the original response
 ```R
 response <- getDocument(projectID, "mydata/mydocument", decode = FALSE)
 ```

-* Update for an existing document:
+* Update for an existing document
 ```R
 df <- data.frame(matrix(rnorm(20), nrow=10))
 patchDocument(projectID, "mydata/mydocument", df)
 ```

 * Use encode to convert an R variable to firestore document and use decode to convert a http response that contains a document back to R variable.
-To decode a parsed http response, use option **parse = FALSE**.
-A specific example is shown below:
+To decode a parsed http response, use option parse = FALSE.
+A specific example is shown below
 ```R
 createDocument(projectID, "mydata", df, documentName = "anotherdocument")